 An estimated two billion consumers worldwide currently own smartphones.
 Through mobile technology and applications, you can build stronger loyalty programs and foster long-term engagement based on an emotional customer connection, not just connection related to a product.

-Sephora’s Beauty Insider loyalty group is a good example of tracking the shopping habits of the cosmetic company’s most dedicated customers and using that data to recommend “handpicked” products to the buyer, send free birthday gifts and offer free beauty classes (in participating stores).
+Sephora’s Beauty Insider loyalty group is a good example of tracking the shopping habits of the cosmetic company’s most dedicated customers.
+They use that data to recommend “handpicked” products to the buyer, send free birthday gifts and offer free beauty classes (in participating stores).
 A great example of personalization, which we'll discuss in more detail below.

 Let consumers know you’re listening.
-By responding to their comments on your FB post, you’ve opened a two-way conversation and personal connection every customer wants.
-It’s important to keep all of your profiles on social media networks up to date so that you can engage with all of your audiences.
+By responding to their comments on your Facebook post, you’ve opened a two-way conversation and the personal connection every customer wants.
+It’s important to keep all of your profiles on social media networks up-to-date so that you can engage with all of your audiences.
 When you haven't posted in a while, some users may think your brand is no longer active on that channel and will not engage.

-Integrate the customer feedback that you get as much as possible in order to improve your products and services.
-Starbucks, a pioneer in relationship marketing, changes up their seasonal drinks and treats based on customer recommendations.
+Integrate the customer feedback you receive as much as possible in order to improve your products and services.
+For instance, Starbucks, a pioneer in relationship marketing, changes up their seasonal drinks and treats based on customer recommendations.
 So, even if you're not in the coffee retailer business, make sure to listen to your customers' requests and incorporate them when possible.
 After all, who knows what your customers want better than them?

 Conduct regular polls and surveys of your customer database.
 And give them incentive to do so.
-Hilton Hotels offers points to their loyalty program members for sharing their opinions about their recent stay in a brief survey.
+Hilton Hotels, for example, offers points to their loyalty program members for sharing their opinions about their recent stay in a brief survey.
 Accrued points can end up being used for a free night stay at one of their Hilton properties.
 If you conduct a survey like Hilton Hotels and receive negative feedback about a particular issue, make it right for them in a personal way.
 Get creative.

 Organize customer appreciation events.
-Once a buyer becomes a customer, you should invest effort in connecting them with other like-minded customers.
-Provide food and drink and entertainment and give them first crack at your new product.
-For example, in April, Jimmy John’s sandwich chain created its first ever, day-long customer appreciation event offering $1 sandwiches.
+Once a buyer becomes a customer, you should invest the effort in connecting them with other like-minded customers.
+Host an event and provide food and drink and entertainment and give them first crack at your new product.
+For example, Jimmy John’s sandwich chain recently held a day-long customer appreciation event offering $1 sandwiches.
 I'll take a Billy Club please!